 1.1 The FT-IR and 1HNMR spectrum analysis of AQAS 2b

-Fig S1.
+Fig. S1.
 FI-IR patterns of 1: N,N-dimethyl-tetradecylamine, 2: tris(2-chloroethy) amine and 3: AQAS 2b.

 The FT-IR spectra of AQAS 2b were showed in Fig. S1.
 It is seen that the strong absorption peak at 1475cm-1 belongs to methyl bending vibration peak in N+-(CH3)2.
 The bending vibration absorption peak of methyl in -CH2-CH3 is observed at 1375cm-1, which is a characteristic absorption peak of moderate intensity.
 The characteristic absorption peak (around 1039 cm-1) of AQAS is weakly observed, which confirmed the synthesis of AQAS 2b.
 In contrast with line 2, the methylene asymmetric stretching vibration absorption peak (2927cm-1) and symmetric stretching vibration absorption peak (2870cm-1) region in NR2-CH2-R still appeare in line 3.
 Moreover, the C-Cl stretching vibration peak (760 cm-1) of -CH2-Cl and the C-H stretching vibration peak (1280 cm-1) of methylene in -CH2-Cl are weakened, indicating a small amount of impurities may be contained in the product and it is necessary for further purification.